-County lines is the police term for urban gangs supplying drugs to suburban areas and market and coastal towns.
+Criminal Exploitation is where children and vulnerable adults are groomed to commit crimes.
+One major way in which children and adults can be criminally exploited is their involvement in County Lines.
+County Lines is the police term for urban gangs supplying drugs to suburban areas and market and coastal towns.

-What are the signs of criminal exploitation and county lines?
+What are the signs of CCE and County Lines?

 - Returning home late, staying out all night or going missing